Oghma-Infinium/Apostasy/README.md

 ## Actually Playing the Game

+ 1. Before Launching the game, read over the [Gameplay Guide](https://github.com/Oghma-Infinium/apostasy/blob/main/GAMEPLAY.md).
- 1. Launch the "Play" Executable in MO2.
+ 2. Launch the "Play" Executable in MO2.
 The game may take several minutes to load on your first launch.
 Please be patient and **DO NOT** click the `Unlock` button on the MO2 prompt.
    >[!CAUTION]
    >**FOR THE LOVE OF AKATOSH, DO NOT CLICK THE UNLOCK BUTTON!**
- 2. Select the **New Game** button.
+ 3. Select the **New Game** button.
- 3. Create your lovely character.
+ 4. Create your lovely character.
- 4. **(OPTIONAL)** Refer to the different MCM options listed on the [Configuration](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/CONFIG.md#in-game-mcm-options) to adjust any MCM settings you'd like.
+ 5. **(OPTIONAL)** Refer to the different MCM options listed on the [Configuration](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/CONFIG.md#in-game-mcm-options) to adjust any MCM settings you'd like.
- 5. Pick your class and talk to the little Dragon sitting on a lantern.
+ 6. Pick your class and talk to the little Dragon sitting on a lantern.
 If no specified start is chosen, then you will have the default start in the Helgen Inn.
- 6. Simply open the door next to him and step into the black void gazing at you :)
+ 7. Simply open the door next to him and step into the black void gazing at you :)

 # Updating the modlist